kseniaspasoevich/ToDoApp/README.md

 # TO DO LIST
-This is simple to do list created with pure JavaScript, HTML and SASS.
+This is simple to do list application created with pure JavaScript, HTML and SASS.
 It does the following things:
 - Contains 3 columns: TO DO, IN PROGRESS, DONE
 - CRUD operations (Create, Read, Update, Delete)
 - When creating tasks, you can select the column where yout want to put it